fractal13/dsu-cs-4300-ai/web/assignments/assignment_vertex_cover_local_search.md

   5, 10, 20, 40, 80, etc.  Make several problems of each size to
   allow for statistical variation.
 - Tune the simulated annealing temperature parameters for problems of size 80.
-These are the config paramters start_temperature, min_temperature, and temperature_reduction.
+These are the config parameters start_temperature, min_temperature, and temperature_reduction.
 Leaving resolution at 1000000 should be fine.
 - Document your findings for simulated annealing tuning.